Netcentric/apply-server/README.md

 ```

 ## Client Usage
-Push configurations to it from elsewhere and run a script to use the new files
+Push configurations to it from elsewhere and run a script to use the new files.

+The full API documentation is at <https://netcentric.github.io/apply-server/index.html> based on the OpenAPI v3 yaml file at [`docs/openapi.yaml`](./docs/openapi.yaml).

+### Upload and run default script

 To push configurations to the target system and run the script as provided by server start:

-#### upload and run default script

 ```
 curl -X POST -H "apikey: MT7HpOKnx5" --data-binary "@path/to/my-config-package.tar.gz" http://myserver:448/package-name.tar.gz
 ```

-#### or format parameter can be given to not include the filename in path
+alternatively the `format` parameter can be given to not include the filename in path:

 ```
 curl -X POST -H "apikey: MT7HpOKnx5" --data-binary "@path/to/my-config-package.tar.gz" http://myserver:448?format=tar.gz
 ```

-## Running scripts only
+### Run scripts only
 No upload required, often used along with multiple -c parameters

 if the server was started with